The ARIKAYCE Academy

 Nephrotoxicity was observed during the clinical trials of ARIKAYCE in patients with MAC lung disease but not at a higher frequency than background regimen alone.
 Nephrotoxicity has been associated with the aminoglycosides.
 Close monitoring of patients with known or suspected renal dysfunction may be needed when prescribing ARIKAYCE.

 Neuromuscular Blockade: Patients with neuromuscular disorders were not enrolled in ARIKAYCE clinical trials.
-Patients with known or suspected neuromuscular disorders, such as myasthenia gravis, should be closely monitored since aminoglycosides may aggravate muscle weakness by blocking the release of acetylcholine at neuromuscular junctions.
+Aminoglycosides may aggravate muscle weakness by blocking the release of acetylcholine at neuromuscular junctions.
+Closely monitor patients with known or suspected neuromuscular disorders, such as myasthenia gravis.
+If neuromuscular blockade occurs, it may be reversed by the administration of calcium salts but mechanical respiratory assistance may be necessary.

 Embryo-Fetal Toxicity: Aminoglycosides can cause fetal harm when administered to a pregnant woman.
 Aminoglycosides, including ARIKAYCE, may be associated with total, irreversible, bilateral congenital deafness in pediatric patients exposed in utero.
 Patients who use ARIKAYCE during pregnancy, or become pregnant while taking ARIKAYCE should be apprised of the potential hazard to the fetus.